 Our mid-article picture is of Katie Davis, an American girl whose work with the poor of Uganda led her to adopt 13 beautiful children and found Amazima Ministries, an organization serving vulnerable children and families.

-For more great ideas for the Lenten Season on prayer, repentance and the desert journey, see the mercy section of the Crossroads Initiative Library.
+For more great ideas on mercy and almsgiving for the Lenten Season, see the MERCY section of the Crossroads Initiative Lenten Library.